CNS area Product story

 CNS area

-In addition to our antipsychotic drugs REXULTI, ABILIFY Maintena and ABILIFY, we have marketing rights to Neupro patch, a transdermal dopamine agonist used to treat restless legs syndrome and Parkinson's disease.
-In the U.S. we also market NUEDEXTA*, the first approved treatment for pseudobulbar affect (PBA, involuntary, sudden, and frequent episodes of laughing and/or crying).
+In addition to our antipsychotic drugs REXULTI, ABILIFY Maintena and ABILIFY, we hold several marketing rights: Neupro patch, a transdermal dopamine agonist used to treat restless legs syndrome and Parkinson's disease; Selincro, a therapeutic drug treatment to reduce alcohol consumption; and AJOVY, an anti-CGRP monoclonal antibody.